srthiru/assn2-logalyzer/README.md

 Install Scala using SBT following the instructions from the link Open a command prompt and navigate to the project folder Run the following command - *sbt assembly* (make sure that sbt is added to your environment path) to build the JAR file

+To run the map reduce application, move the input files and JAR to the virtual machine or the Master node of the EMR cluster and run the JAR file.

 ## Dependencies